 One thing that most interior designers and general contractors agree on is this: overseeing an entire construction project, especially a commercial construction project, is hard work.

 These large-scale projects require multiple stakeholders to execute as smoothly as possible.
-The interior designer and the contractor must work together to envision the best use of the available space and develop it into an environment that tenants can come to every day.
+The interior designer and the contractor must work together to envision the best use of the available space.
+Morevoer, develop it into an environment that tenants can come to every day.

 New York-based designer Nicole Fuller has years of experience developing unique, uber-luxe commercial spaces, and has a checklist for how interior designers and contractors can work together.
 She encourages all collaborative members of a construction team to do 3 things: